Shawnee: Social and kinship groups

-Each sept or division had a primary village where the chief of the division lived.
-This village was usually named after the division.
-By tradition, each Shawnee division and clan had certain roles it performed on behalf of the entire tribe.
-By the time these kinship elements were recorded in writing by European Americans, these strong social traditions were fading.
-They are poorly understood.
-Because of the disruption and scattering of the Shawnee people from the 17th century through the 19th century, the roles of the divisions changed.
+Each sept or division maintained a principal village where its chief resided, and this settlement was typically named after the division itself.
+By tradition, each Shawnee division and clan performed specific functions on behalf of the entire tribe.
+By the time these kinship structures were recorded by European American observers, many of these long-standing social traditions were already in decline and are therefore not well understood.
+Disruption and repeated displacement of the Shawnee from the 17th through the 19th centuries contributed to changes in the roles of the divisions.

-Today the United States government recognizes three Shawnee tribes, all of which are located in Oklahoma:
+Today, the United States government recognizes three Shawnee tribes, all located in Oklahoma: